scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 .. figure:: media/ad7124_m2k_circuit.png
    :scale: 40 %

-   AD7124 - m2k Connections for Filter Response Measurement.
-The 1k resistor protects the AD7124-8 if a malfunction occurs, as the m2k output range is -5V to +5V, beyond the -0.3V to 3.6V absolute maximum limits of the converter.
+   An ADALM2000 waveform generator is used to generate a range of sinewave frequencies, allowing the AD7124-8's filer response to be measured directly.
+While the script sets the sinewave amplitude and offset to a safe level, a 1k resistor protects the AD7124-8 in the event of a malfunction.
+(The ADALM2000 output voltage range is -5V to +5V, while the AD7124-8 absolute maximum limits are -0.3V and +3.6V.)
    :label:`ad7124m2k`

 The AD7124-8 Filter Response code block will set the ADALM2000’s waveform generator to generate a sinewave at 10Hz, capture 1024 data points, calculate the RMS value, then append the result to a list.
 (The :code:`send_sinewave` and :code:`capture_data` are utility functions that send a sinewave to the ADALM2000 and receive a block of data from the AD7124, respectively [2]_.)
 It will then step through frequencies up to 250Hz, then plot the result as shown in Figure :ref:`measresp`.